Minimal genera of open 4-manifolds: Topological submanifolds

-Now for $F\subset X$ as given, let $H_0\subset X$ be a $D^2$-bundle neighborhood of $F$, realized as a handlebody with a single 2-handle.
-By the method of Lemma~\ref{nest}, we construct a nested 2-system canonically embedded in $H_0$.
-(Smooth the 0- and 1-handles, then construct nested embeddings of the 2-handle inside a Casson handle.)
-In the minimal cover to which $F$ and $X$ lift orientably, we can either force the minimal genus of the generator to increase without bound (by omitting the 2-handle from each $H_i^s$), or preserve it as some arbitrarily large integer (by setting $H_2^s=H_2$).
+Now for $F\subset X$ as given, let $H_0\subset X$ be a $D^2$--bundle neighborhood of $F$, realized as a handlebody with a single 2--handle.
+By the method of Lemma~\ref{nest}, we construct a canonical nest of topological 2--handlebodies in $H_0$.
+(Smooth the 0-- and 1--handles, then construct nested embeddings of the 2--handle inside Casson handles.)
+In the minimal cover to which $F$ and $X$ lift orientably, we can either force the minimal genus of the generator to increase without bound (by omitting the 2--handle from each $H_i^s$), or preserve it as some arbitrarily large integer (by setting $H_2^s=H_2$).
 If $X$ is orientable and $F$ is smooth, then the proof of Theorem~\ref{bundle} gives the initial Casson-type smoothing $U_1$ for realizing a preassigned $m$ as specified above.
-We can assume each 2-handle is determined by $h'\cup A$ as in the previous paragraph, inside the handle $h'$ of the previous stage, with the nested handles $h'$ intersecting in a single point $x$.
-Then the common intersection $C$ of the handlebodies is an almost-smooth surface topologically ambiently isotopic to $F$: The core disk of the original 2-handle $h$ of $H_0$ has been removed from $F$ and replaced by the infinite union of the consecutive smooth annuli, 1-point compactified at $x$.
+In each case, we assume each 2--handle is determined by $h'\cup A$ as in the previous paragraph, inside the corresponding handle $h'$ of the previous stage, with the nested handles $h'$ intersecting in a single point $x$.
+Then the common intersection $C$ of the handlebodies is an almost-smooth surface topologically ambiently isotopic to $F$: The core disk of the original 2--handle $h$ of $H_0$ has been removed from $F$ and replaced by the infinite union of the consecutive smooth annuli, one-point compactified at $x$.
 Since each annulus is standard up to isotopy in the previous $h'$, we can consecutively isotope the handles $h'$ and annuli onto a standard model in $H_0$.
 The limiting isotopy extends continuously over $x$, isotoping $C$ onto $F$ as required. \end{proof}

 Clearly, these theorems smoothly distinguish infinitely many embedded submanifolds within a given topological ambient isotopy class, up to some equivalence relation.
 It is uninteresting that the germs of the embeddings are distinct, since germs are sensitive to tiny changes such as smoothing a corner.
 Instead, we define a much weaker equivalence relation, by generalizing \cite{kink}: